ArnolFokam/MiLMo/README.md

 ### Save a Minecraft map as Training Data

-- Download a minecraft map at [https://www.minecraftmaps.com/](https://www.minecraftmaps.com/).
-Make sure that it is compatible with the Minecraft version `1.12.2` (see available maps [here](https://www.minecraftmaps.com/1-12-2)).
+- Download a Minecraft map at [https://www.minecraftmaps.com/](https://www.minecraftmaps.com/).
+Ensure that it is compatible with Minecraft version `1.12.2` (see available maps [here](https://www.minecraftmaps.com/1-12-2)).

-- Extract the downloaded zip file and copy the **map folder** in the repository.
+- Extract the downloaded zip file and copy the **map folder** into the repository.
-- The map folder should have a structure similar to the following structure:
+- The map folder should have a structure similar to the following:

 ```bash
 ├── advancements